Earthlyours

 Small changes in our habits can lead to big differences in our oceans.

-Global Regulations & Shifting Awareness
+Global Regulations & Growing Awareness

 Governments across the globe are beginning to take a firm stand against toxic sunscreen chemicals.
 As science unveils the devastating effects of UV filters like oxybenzone and octinoxate on coral reefs, new laws are paving the way for more sustainable sun care.